Railway Express Agency: World War I

-All contracts between express companies and railroads were nullified, and McAdoo proposed that all existing express companies be consolidated into a single company to serve the country's needs.
-The result was a new company called the American Railway Express Agency, which was formed in July 1918 as a consolidation of the four major and three minor express companies.
 The new entity took custody of all the pooled equipment and property of existing express companies (40%, the largest share, came from American Express, who had owned the rights to the express business over 71280 mi of railroad lines, and had 10,000 offices, with over 30,000 employees).
 During the war, redundant facilities were eliminated, staff transferred and procedures refined and improved within the new single company.

-Following the return of railroads to private ownership and operation on 1 March 1920, the task of unwinding American Railway Express needed to be done.
-The efforts to improve the organization during the war and eliminate inefficiencies, particularly redundant facilities had now created an issue.
-The elimination of redundant facilities and pooling of equipment and personnel had made dismantling it and returning it to its pre-war state effectively impossible.
+Following the return of the railroads to private ownership and operation on 1 March 1920, American Railway Express needed to be unwound.
+The efforts to improve the organization and eliminate inefficiencies during the war, particularly redundant facilities, now created an issue.
+These efforts made dismantling the agency and returning it to its pre-war state effectively impossible.
 With few options, the Interstate Commerce Commission granted approval for a monopoly to exist, but encouraged railroads to start their own independent express services.